Causal chain event graphs for remedial maintenance: Causal identifiability of a remedial intervention on the CEG

-There is no restriction imposed on the controlled d-event $x$.
-Here, since our application is to predict a machine's failure, the controlled d-events are normally root causes of those failure to be addressed through proposed remedies.
-In our previous work \citep{Yu2021}, we also discussed another type of intervention in reliability in which case the controlled d-events can be a component, a typical symptom and so on, depending on the maintenance scheduled and conducted by the engineers.
-Equations (\ref{equ:simp proof backdoor}), (\ref{eq:est1}) and (\ref{eq:est2}) generically formulate a causal query from a stochastic manipulation which should not be restricted for remedial interventions.
+No restriction is imposed on the intervened d-events.
+Under remedial interventions, however, these are normally root causes. \cite{Yu2021} also discussed another type of intervention in reliability in which case the intervened d-events can be a component, a typical symptom and so on, depending on the maintenance scheduled and conducted by the engineers.
+Definition \ref{def:causal effects} generically formulates a causal query from a stochastic manipulation which should not be restricted for remedial interventions.